tarsil/saffier/docs/models.md

 Saffier models are a bit opinionated when it comes to `ID` and this is to maintain consistency within the SQL tables with field names and lookups.

+### Declarative models

+If you need to generate a `declarative_model` from the SQLAlchemy type, you can simply call `Model.declarative()`.
+Example, `User.declarative()`.
+This will automatically generate the declarative model type for you.

 ### Attention

 If no `id` is declared in the model, **Saffier** will automatically generate an `id` of type